 5) What’s So Funny About Mental Illness? from Ruby Wax

-Diseases of the body garner sympathy, says comedian Ruby Wax — except those of the brain.
+Diseases of the body garner sympathy say comedian Ruby Wax — except those of the brain.
 Why is that?
-With dazzling energy and humor, Wax, diagnosed a decade ago with clinical depression, urges us to put an end to the stigma of mental illness.
+With dazzling energy and humour, Wax, diagnosed a decade ago with clinical depression, urges us to put an end to the stigma of mental illness.

 6) On Being Just Crazy Enough from Joshua Walters

 At TED’s Full Spectrum Auditions, comedian Joshua Walters, who’s bipolar, walks the line between mental illness and mental “skillness.”
 In this funny, thought-provoking talk, he asks: What’s the right balance between medicating craziness away and riding the manic edge of creativity and drive?